Struct2D: A Perception-Guided Framework for Spatial Reasoning in MLLMs: Broader impacts

 \section{Broader impacts}

-Our work introduces \model{}, a perception-guided prompting framework that enables Large Multimodal Models (LMMs) to perform robust spatial reasoning in 3D environments using only structured 2D and text inputs.
+Our work introduces \model{}, a perception-guided prompting framework that enables Multimodal Large Language Models (MLLMs) to perform robust spatial reasoning in 3D environments using only structured 2D and text inputs.
 This direction offers several broader implications for research, society, and the reasonable development of AI systems.

 \textbf{Social Benefits.} \model{} lowers the barrier to 3D spatial reasoning by leveraging RGB-D perception instead of requiring dense 3D annotations or point cloud inputs during inference.
 This makes spatial understanding more accessible to a wide range of applications, especially in settings where real-time 3D sensing is noisy, sparse, or unavailable.
 Potential downstream applications include: \begin{itemize}[nosep,leftmargin=2em] \item \textbf{Assistive robotics}, where spatial-language understanding is critical for navigation and object manipulation in dynamic home environments; \item \textbf{Augmented reality interfaces}, where natural-language spatial queries must be resolved in partially reconstructed environments; \item \textbf{Accessibility technologies}, especially for users with visual impairments, by enabling robust, language-driven scene understanding with minimal hardware. \end{itemize}